mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/explanation/crs.rst

 Our Approach to Configurable, Reproducible, and Scalable AI
 ===========================================================

-One major objective of `rai_toolbox` is to provide a framework that not only enables the evaulation and enhancement of responsible and explainable AI, but to provide the tools via `rai_toolbox.mushin` and `hydra-zen <https://github.com/mit-ll-responsible-ai/hydra-zen/>`_ that are:
+One major objective of `rai_toolbox` is to provide a framework that not only enables the evaluation and enhancement of responsible and explainable AI, but to provide the tools via `rai_toolbox.mushin` and `hydra-zen <https://github.com/mit-ll-responsible-ai/hydra-zen/>`_ that are: